121nexus/OTOnexus/README.md

 To see a complete example of using the gallery, take a look at the [Example](https://github.com/121nexus/OTOnexus/tree/master/Example).

 ## License
-OTOnexus is available under an [MIT License](http://opensource.org/licenses/MIT).
 See the LICENSE file for more details.
 ## Author

 Chris DeOrio, <chris@121nexus.com>